ileghari/raging-fire/README.md

 # raging-fire
-A 2D survival game built in Unity3D where Gregory, the rabbit who's farm has caught on fire has to collect water to put the fire out and save his precious plants.
+A 2D survival game built in Unity3D where Gregory the rabbit's farm has caught on fire.
+In order to save his precious garden, he must collect water in time to put the fire out.